Jackie Chan Brought His Pandas To The Oscars & They Wore Uggs

 Okay, let's address the elephant in the room first: Jackie Chan is getting an Oscar.
 And not just any Oscar — the Lifetime Achievement Oscar.

-Chan received his Governor's Award, which recognizes achievements over a career in film, in November.
-In a Facebook post at the time, Chan wrote: “I‘d like to say a heartfelt thank you to the Oscars for giving me this award of encouragement and recognizing my achievements while I’m still ‘young.’
-I’m absolutely honored to be the first Chinese in history to receive this award.”
+Chan received his Governor's Award, which recognises achievements over a career in film, in November.
+In a Facebook post at the time, Chan wrote: “I‘d like to say a heartfelt thank you to the Oscars for giving me this award of encouragement and recognising my achievements while I’m still ‘young.’
+I’m absolutely honoured to be the first Chinese in history to receive this award.”

 Advertisement